reactjs/react.dev/src/content/reference/react/useState.md

 #### Parameters {/*parameters*/}

 * `initialState`: The value you want the state to be initially.
 It can be a value of any type, but there is a special behavior for functions.
 This argument is ignored after the initial render.
   * If you pass a function as `initialState`, it will be treated as an _initializer function_.
 It should be pure, should take no arguments, and should return a value of any type.
-React will call your initializer function when initializing the component, and store its return value as the initial state.
+React will call your initializer function when initializing the Component, and store its return value as the initial state.
 [See an example below.](#avoiding-recreating-the-initial-state)

 #### Returns {/*returns*/}